kakwa/pygraph_redis/README.md

 Description
 ===========

-pygraph\_redis is a simple library to manipulate directed graphes inside a redis database.
+pygraph\_redis is a simple library to manipulate directed graphs inside a redis database.

 In this library, a graph is a bunch of nodes, each node knows its predecessors and its successors.
 A node can store some attributs (strings or sets of strings).